ItaloCanturil/ItaloCanturil/README.md

 ## Hi there 👋

  My name is Italo Canturil from Brazil 🇧🇷, I'm learning web development since May 2020.
 I've been made self projects for test my studies.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and VueJS

 ### Currently projects:
 - 🕒 Pomodoro Timer